 The Amazon Outage Is a Warning.
 Is Your AI Agent Flying Blind?

 However, this revolution in how we write code has incurred a massive stability debt.
 Google’s 2025 DORA report, noted a concerning 10% increase in software instability reported alongside AI adoption.
 This article explores how Runtime-aware development, a strategy grounding AI agents in execution-level reality can prevent these high-impact incidents from occurring.

-The greatest predictor of an outage is change.
-Production incidents are frequently traced back to a specific code modification.
+The greatest predictor of an outage is change, with production incidents frequently traced back to a specific code modification.
 The greater the rate of change, the higher the risk that an error will occur; if governance does not increase at the same rate as velocity, this risk increases unchecked.

-Backed by AI code agents like Cursor, GitHub Copilot, and others, we have optimized for velocity, merging PRs faster than ever before.
-But this amplification has been achieved without a corresponding increase in our ability to validate those changes, and mitigate against unforeseen blast radius.
+Backed by AI coding agents like Cursor, GitHub Copilot, and others, we have optimized for velocity, merging PRs faster than ever before.
+But this velocity has been achieved without an ability to fully understand the potential blast radius and without sufficient measures to boost the effectiveness of our governance.
+As a result, the risk potential is increasing.

-This “velocity-to-incident” chain catches companies like Amazon, and it is the primary threat to any organization scaling AI automation today.
+We cannot solve a machine-speed problem with a manual-speed process.
+This “velocity-to-incident” chain catches companies like Amazon, and is the primary threat to any organization scaling AI automation today.

 The Shift to Non-Deterministic Failure

 AI agents work on an entirely different methodology.
-They do not follow a static rulebook.
-Instead, when faced with a problem, they calculate the highest probability path to reach a goal.
-Because it is a probabilistic engine, an agent can write a slightly different solution every single time it is asked.
+They are probabilistic.
+They do not follow a static rulebook; instead, they calculate the highest probability path to reach a goal.
+An agent can write a slightly different solution to the same challenge every single time it is asked.

+The Amazon Outage Is a Warning.
+Is Your AI Agent Flying Blind?